Israel says it successfully tests new missile defence

 The United States and Israel have been developing Arrow jointly since 1988.
 Boeing's counterpart on the project is state-owned Israel Aerospace Industries.

 The U.S. financial contribution to progressively improved versions of the Arrow system tops $1 billion, the Congressional Research Service said in a March 2012 report to lawmakers.
-(Reporting by Dan Williams; Editing by Jeffrey Heller)
+(Reporting by Dan Williams; Editing by Kevin Liffey)

 PARIS French-born jihadis fighting for Islamic State in Iraq who get targeted for assassination deserve their fate, France's government spokesman said on Wednesday.